 Here are a few of the most common fundraising ideas that you can use for your peer-to-peer campaign.

 Similar to your 5K race, you can encourage your walk-a-thon participants to raise funds for your cause before and during the event.
-Direct supporters to set up peer-to-peer pages and ask for pledges based on the distance they walk (i.e. $5 per number of laps or miles).
+Encourage supporters to set up peer-to-peer pages and ask for pledges based on the distance they walk (i.e. $5 per number of laps or miles).

 Sports tournaments are exciting opportunities that encourage people to come out and support their local teams.
 Ask each team to set up their own fundraising page as a part of your peer-to-peer campaign so supporters can cheer on their favorite team and show support by contributing to the campaign.
 The team that wins the tournament and the one that raises the most money for your nonprofit should receive a reward.